AstFast/EA-ADPCM-XAS-CSharp/README.md

 ### Content

-It allows you to encode PCM as EA-ADPCM-XAS
+It allows you to encode/decode PCM as EA-ADPCM-XAS

 ### Functional support

 - [x] Encoded

-- [ ] Decoded
+- [x] Decoded

 ### Source